 - Developers submit many applications but only intend to build the cheapest, which cannot be known until studies are run.
-This creates inefficiency as RTO/ISOs spend resources studying projects with a very small likelihood of ever getting built (and the list is dynamic) - As transmission grids run out of spare capacity, the network upgrades required to interconnect new projects tends to rise.
+This creates inefficiency as RTO/ISOs spend resources studying projects with a very small likelihood of ever getting built - As transmission grids run out of spare capacity, the network upgrades required to interconnect new projects tends to rise.
 This has created significant cost uncertainty for developers, adding to their incentive to submit speculative projects, creating a vicious cycle